maestr0/intel-edison/README.md

 # intel-edison
-Basic shell scripts for my Intel Edison
+ Some shell scripts for Intel Edison to controll a bluetooth speaker and Text To Speach with espeak